Icyfiremario/Based-Engine-CMake/BasedVK/BasedVK.md

 ## About

-BasedVK is the vulkan implementation for Based Engine.
+BasedVK is the Vulkan implementation for Based Engine.
 It is based on the series of vulkan tutorials by Brendan Galea [^1].

 ## TODO